Richard Schiff: Career

 He played Aaron Glassman on The Good Doctor from 2017 to 2024.

 He provided the performance capture for Odin in Santa Monica Studio's 2022 video game God of War Ragnarök.

 He appeared in the short film Swipe NYC released in 2023, and was the Ambassador of the Arts Recipient honoree at the 2024 North Fork TV Festival on Long Island.

-In 2024 he was an executive producer of the documentary film Public Defender.
+In 2024, he was an executive producer of the documentary film Public Defender.

 In spring 2025, he was set to appear on stage off-Broadway in a New York Theatre Workshop production of Becoming Eve based on the memoir by Abby Stein.

 Personal life

 Schiff's first marriage to Sheryl Noethe ended in divorce.
 Schiff and actress Sheila Kelley married in 1996.
 Kelley played Schiff's character's love interest, and later his wife, on The Good Doctor.
-They have a son, Gus, born in 1994, and a daughter, Ruby, born in August 2000.
+They have a son born in 1994, and a daughter born in August 2000.
 In 2024, Ruby portrayed the character of Hannah in the final season of The Good Doctor.

 Schiff has supported Democratic candidates, but has said he is not a registered member of the party.
 He supported Barack Obama in the 2008 U.S. presidential election.
 Previously, he had endorsed then-Senator Joe Biden, before Biden dropped out.
 In 2016, Schiff supported Senator Bernie Sanders during the Democratic primaries.
 He endorsed Cynthia Nixon's bid for Governor of New York in the 2018 election.
 Schiff supported Joe Biden in the 2020 election.
 In September 2025 he was one of over 400 artists who signed an open letter from the American Civil Liberties Union in support of Jimmy Kimmel following ABC's suspension of Jimmy Kimmel Live!.

 On November 10, 2020, Schiff announced that he and his wife had tested positive for COVID-19 on Election Day and were quarantining at their home in Vancouver.
 The following Monday, he announced he was hospitalized, but "showing improvements" while Kelley was at home "doing better", but still sick.
 On November 19, 2020, Schiff was released from the hospital.

+In 2026, Schiff signed a letter requesting leniency for OneTaste founder Nicole Daedone before her sentencing.
+Schiff's letter says Daedone "spent her life trying to bring compassion, awareness, and honesty to a part of human experience that is often shamed or misunderstood."
+Daedone was convicted for participation in a forced labor conspiracy in which she ordered multiple victims to perform uncompensated labor ranging from sex work with investors to menial domestic work.
+Several journalists have compared OneTaste to a cult and pyramid scheme.
+Daedone ultimately received a sentence of nine years imprisonment.